SHogenboom/BourdonVosTest/README.md

         " to access the participant's results after completion"), "password");

 ```
-This password is stored in `sessionStorage`.
+</p></details>

+***

+The password that is entered by the Experiment Leader is stored in `sessionStorage` until it is recalled in the results section of the O-BVT.
 When the participant has completed the Bourdon Vos Test, the Experiment Leader is prompted to enter their personal password.
 The entered password is **validated** against the earlier given password.

+<details><summary> Code: Validate Password </summary><p>

 ``` javascript
 	var passWord = String(window.prompt("Please enter the specified password to access the results"));